armin-talic/Indoor-Positioning-Via-Wifi-Fingerprinting/README.md

 # Indoor-Positioning-Via-Wifi-Fingerprinting
-Predicting people's location (Building, Floor and Coordinates) from WAPs signal information using classification and regression machine learning algorithms (K-NN, Gradient boosting, and Random Forest)
+Predicting people's location (Building, Floor and Coordinates) at Jaume I University from WAPs signal information using classification and regression machine learning algorithms (K-NN, Gradient boosting, and Random Forest)

 # About the datasets
 Source of the datasets: http://archive.ics.uci.edu/ml/datasets/UJIIndoorLoc